fmetivier/IslandsLib/docs/source/Issues.rst

 * Contours must **all** be either clockwise or anticlockwise not a mix
 * When drawing standard plots the streamlines can be a bit *moche*  :)
 * Install
-   * Mac OS catalina 10.15 on imac with i5 processors.
-FreeFemm++ and pyFreeFem ok.
-IslandsLib failed because gdal library could not be installed easily.
    * Windows 11, dell optiplex.
-Installation ok but pyFreeFem crashes because of :code:`tempfile` library issues
+Installation runs ok but pyFreeFem crashes because of :code:`tempfile` library issues
+   * Mac OS catalina 10.15 on imac with i5 processors. :code:`FreeFem++` and :code:`pyFreeFem` ok. :code:`IslandsLib` installation failed because pyproj library could not be installed easily.

 Todo
 ----